-Dwinki Phala had a vision of creating a black owned, controlled and managed cable and conductor manufacturing entity.
-He eventually approached Aberdare Group to partner in the acquisition of Alcon Conductors (Pty) Ltd, after being unable to raise capital to acquire it on his own.
-Eventually Alcon Marepha was born, with Dwinki Phala as its was majority owner his investment company, Lone Ranger (Pty) Ltd.
+Dwinki Phala had a vision of creating a black- owned, controlled and managed cable and conductor manufacturing entity.
+In pursuit of his vision, he approached the Aberdare Group to partner in the acquisition of Alcon Conductors (Pty) Ltd, after being unable to raise capital to acquire it on his own.
+Eventually Alcon Marepha was established, with Dwinki Phala as its majority shareholder though his investment company, Lone Ranger (Pty) Ltd.

 Adele Hall brings a wealth of experience to Alcon Marepha.

-Hall’s career started when she entered the accounting field, holding a number of positions while studying for her BCompt degree in Accounting and Auditing.
+Hall’s career started when she entered the accounting field, holding a number of positions while studying for her BCom degree in Accounting and Auditing.
 A defining moment of her career came when she was employed by Hannover Re, where one of Hall’s responsibilities was to lead a large team of professionals.
-The project ended up delivering unprecedented results, and that cemented Hall’s career for the better.
+The project ended up delivering unprecedented results, and that was a tremendous boost in Hall’s career.

-Currently, Hall is intimately involved in the rewarding world of transformation within various organisations; using the Broad-Based Black Economic Empowerment (B-BBEE) Codes as the main driver.
+Currently, Hall is intricately involved in the rewarding world of transformation within various organisations; using the Broad-Based Black Economic Empowerment (B-BBEE) Codes as the main driver .

-To date, Hall has held a number of positions in the transformation domain, including Director for Transformation at UTi; Vice President and Head of Transformation at Saab Grintek Defence; and currently, a shareholder and Director at Non-Executive Director in No Ordinary Corporation (NOC).
+To date, Hall has held a number of positions in the transformation domain, including Director for Transformation at UTi; Vice President and Head of Transformation at Saab Grintek Defence; and currently, a shareholder and Director at No Ordinary Corporation (NOC).

 Neil Kayton qualified as a Chartered Accountant (CA) with Ernst and Young (EY) and during his articles, Neil focused primarily on the mining and manufacturing sectors.